remarkablegames/remarkablegames.github.io/_posts/2024/2024-06-02-code-arcade.md

 I chose [Kaboom.js](https://kaboomjs.com/) as the game engine because:

 1. the [API](https://kaboomjs.com/#add) is easy-to-use and learn
-2. the library has a [flexible component system](https://blog.replit.com/kaboom)
+2. the library has a flexible component system
 3. the functions are injected into the global namespace

-I created a prototype in [Replit](https://replit.com/@remarkablemark/Code-Arcade) where I rendered a [CodeMirror](https://codemirror.net/) editor next to a game canvas.
+I created a prototype where I rendered a [CodeMirror](https://codemirror.net/) editor next to a game canvas.
 I added a button to "Run" the code from the editor.

 But because the game keeps rendering in the same `window`, the game starts lagging after a few playthroughs due to memory leaks.